Skip to main content

 Environmental permitting and approvals from appropriate federal, state, and local agencies will be obtained once a final route is identified and prior to construction.
 A permit matrix will be developed as the project progresses.

 The project will also coordinate construction activities with local government agencies, jurisdictions, and other stakeholders.
+Please see our Field Survey Handout for more information.

 If your property is located within the study area, you likely received communications about the project by mail inviting you to public open house meetings.
 If your property is located along the final route, a right-of-way agent will reach out to begin the acquisition process.
 Following this, a right-of-way agent will present an easement.
 We'll work with landowners to address any questions or concerns and collaboratively work to reach an agreement.